• How it works

 A family property dispute is no less than a battlefield with extreme drama and potentially even bloodshed unless it is settled amicably among the family members.
 Property disputes are not limited to just one strata of the society, it is common everywhere including humble income households to extravagantly rich families, which is why property disputes is an extremely common occurrence among Indian families.

-And the only apparent solution that most families find is the way towards courts by getting stuck in litigation rather than settling down the dispute amicably which is where these people don’t realize that litigation is not just expensive but at the same time a tedious procedure.
-Besides this, there is guarantee to get a satisfactory outcome from litigation either.
+Theonly apparent solution that most families find is a court battle by getting stuck in litigation rather than settling down the dispute amicably, which is families do not realize that litigation is not just expensive but a tedious procedure.
+Besides this, there is no guarantee to get a satisfactory outcome from litigation.

-Therefore, the best option is to try and settle family disputes pertaining to property amicably to be in a win-win situation and without breaking the family ties.
+Therefore, the best option is to try and settle family disputes pertaining to property amicably without breaking family ties.

 Let us understand the concept of family settlement: